Many or all companies we feature compensate us. Compensation and editorial

 Is a gold IRA custodian the same as a gold IRA company?

-A gold IRA company could mean many things but often refers to a business that sells gold products and will help customers set up a gold IRA.
-For instance, they may connect people to custodians and facilitate the necessary paperwork.
+A gold IRA company could mean many things, but it often refers to a business that sells gold products and assists customers in setting up a gold IRA.

 Can I switch gold custodians later?